 Half a mile away in Chetham’s School (now Chetham’s College of Music), Karl Marx and Friedrich Engels would meet in the library, consulting the works of the early English economists and formulating their revolutionary concepts, defining modern Capitalism and plotting its end.
 Famously, their writings were in part informed by Engels’ in-depth studies of the living conditions of the mill and factory workers in the catchment area of the George and Dragon.

-Almost inevitably, Engels would have walked Swan Street many times, past the George & Dragon and other hostelries in the street, with his secret wife Mary Burns and her sister Lizzy as they ‘guided him around the city, ensuring his safety in areas where a well-to–do foreigner was a rare sight and potential target’ 36 – areas like nearby Angel Meadow, described as follows by a visitor in 1849:
+Engels must have walked along Swan Street many times, past the George & Dragon and other hostelries in the street, with his secret wife Mary Burns and her sister Lizzy as they ‘guided him around the city, ensuring his safety in areas where a well-to–do foreigner was a rare sight and potential target’ 36 – areas like nearby Angel Meadow, described as follows by a visitor in 1849:

 ‘the lowest, most filthy, and the most wicked locality in Manchester … inhabited by prostitutes, their bullies, thieves, cadgers, vagrants, tramps, and, in the very worst sties of filth and darkness, those unhappy wretches, the low Irish.’32